Level #1: Clichés

 We all have hopes and dreams, and we light up when we share them.
 Communicating your hopes and dreams can breathe life into your relationship.
-There is so much joy in discovering this pure place in a person’s heart.
+There's so much joy in discovering this pure place in a person’s heart.
 It can increase our attraction abundantly, and it’s in these revelations where real connection begins.
 It’s at this level of communication where we start to fall in love.
-When we know our partners hope for the future, we associate them with their dreams when we think about them, and we can’t help but to naturally think of ways we want to help them.
+When we know our partner's hope for the future, we associate them with their dreams when we think about them, and we can’t help but to naturally think of ways we want to help them.

 When you have helped someone achieve their dream, it creates a supernatural bond between you.

 Someone who has your back and lovingly encourages you is a precious gift.
 One of the most beautiful moments in a relationship is when you realize that while you can accomplish things alone, you don’t have to.